Bouches-du-Rhône Police Prefecture: History

 A delegated prefect for police was instituted in Bouches-du-Rhône in 1972 at the same time as in other French departments.
 In 1989, the office was re-named Deputy Prefect for Security, then in 1993, Deputy Prefect for Security and Defence.
 Although commonly referred to as "the police prefect", these prefects actually assisted the prefect of the larger security and defence zones, ex officio the regional prefect of the zone's headquarters, in leading and coordinating the action of the police services in the department.

 Following numerous cases involving drug traffickers in the Marseille urban area, the Government of France announced the creation of a full-service police prefect for Bouches-du-Rhône on 8 September 2012.
 A decree to this effect, which was presented to the Council of Ministers on 10 October 2012, was adopted on 15 October 2012.

 Organic structure

-Together with the Paris Police Prefect, this is the only full-service police prefect in France, although, unlike Paris, the department of Bouches-du-Rhône remains organically attached to the National Police.
+Together with the Paris Police Prefect, this is the only full-service police prefect in France; however, unlike Paris, the department of Bouches-du-Rhône remains organically attached to the National Police.
 Thus, whilst the Paris Police Prefecture has its own administration and specific competences (aliens, driving licenses, noise pollution, defence and security amongst others), this is not the case with the Bouches-du-Rhône Police Prefect who has only functional authority over the National Police and Gendarmerie services, as well as over the services of the prefecture of Bouches-du-Rhône for the execution of the powers which are entrusted by law.